-When deciding on a repair or rehabilitation strategy for broken, leaking or damaged pipes, one question often asked is how a pipe’s flow rate (FR) will be affected by the repair.
+When deciding on a pipe repair or rehabilitation strategy for broken, leaking or damaged pipes, one question often asked is how a pipe’s flow rate (FR) will be affected by the repair.

 CURED-IN-PLACE PIPE (CIPP) RELINING